iksnae/actual-intelligence/book/en/chapter-02/03-intermediate-prompting-strategies.md

 For the hands-on activity, something similar to this would work well: 'Students create a comic strip showing the journey of a carbon dioxide molecule through the photosynthesis process.'

-Keep the language accessible to 12-13 year olds while being scientifically accurate."
+Keep the language accessible to 12-13 year olds while being scientifically accurate.`

 This comprehensive prompt combines role (science teacher), format (structured lesson plan with timing), an example (for the activity section), and parameters (middle school language level, scientific accuracy).